NathanRVance/cv2/readme.md

 The project depends on opencv, sklearn, skimage, scipy, and imutils.

 To run, simply navigate to the project's directory and execute `./demo.py`.
 The script will generate the synthetic training data, train the SVMs, infer results on a validation and a test case, and display those results.

+## Consent

+I have no intention of working for Amazon, and I don't think that it would help me as I work toward my PhD.
+However, reflective of the MIT license added to this repository, I do give my consent for you to distribute my report, source code, and any comments you would like to add to whomever you choose.